GHROTIC/xu-mini-m-guide/README.md

 ### ~ ArkOS ~

 An early test version of ArkOS was built and is available to download on the MagicX - ArkOS Dev Discord for those who want to try it.
 Various Hot Keys and Buttons are not configured.
-PSP performance is much better and has less framerate dips than other OS's but the button configuration is broken by default.
-This is only recommended for those who want to tweak and play around with an unconfigured OS.
+PSP performance is much better and has less framerate dips than other Firmware but the button configuration is broken by default.
+This is only recommended for those who want to tweak and play around with an experimental OS.

 Download information available in the [#MagicX Discord Channel](https://discord.com/channels/741895796315914271/1231671960036184194/1309895866865291365)